 Haiti is in a crisis.
 A type of crisis the country really has not experienced before.
 The exchange rate of US dollars to Haitian gourdes is in a tailspin.
 We hear of many families that are facing tremendous hardship because of the financial crisis at hand.
 What this has done for MH is cut our purchasing power basically in half.
 MH built 2 homes from the Safe Homes program in August.
 In September, that same amount of money to build 2 homes would now build ONE house.

+As an organization, the decision was made to let things unfold a bit more to hopefully find a more stable market.
+In place of building, our Safe Homes department is painting houses that have been previously built by MH.
+A great end product in itself!
 The school calendar for Haiti is also unfolding with adjustments made because of the world-recognized Corona Virus which is seemingly not a problem here.
 MH ‘School of Light’ started the new school year in October with beautiful new uniforms for each of the students.
 Boss Kelic, below, met the deadline with the 39 uniforms he was hired to sew.

 Annually, incoming preschool families receive a gift of a pregnant female goat from MH prior to the start of the school year.
 With delays in the school schedule, some of the pregnant female goats have already given birth so a family could receive the adult female plus the ‘kid’.
 These things ‘unfold’ with or without adjustments to the calendar!

+Oh, what it takes in Haiti to be the mother of a preschooler!
+The goats are part of a program to help parents with the responsibility of paying school tuition.
 Choosing and meeting twenty couples from our area that will have the privilege of being united in marriage is right on schedule.
 Meet Erick and Louisemene, 24 and 23 years respectively.
 Erick came to meet Louisemene because his aunt and cousins lived in the same community as Louisemene.
 The couple’s relationship unfolded over time, during which Erick wore out many pairs of shoes because of the long walk to get to her house.

 MH Lead Chaplain, Pastor Lumanes, sizes the couples for their wedding bands.
 Another beautiful couple, Makenson, a farmer aged 34, and Luitani, a small scale merchant aged 32, pictured below, will be married at MH campus on December 19.
 They were both raised in Christian families and both accepted Christ as their Savior early in life.
 They also lived in separate communities.
 Their relationship began as they attended the same church one day.
 They talked a bit after the service was over and things have been unfolding ever since.
 Makenson and Luitani have been waiting twelve years for this opportunity.